IS200VTURH1ACB - Turbine Specific Primary Trip Board

 Functional Description

-• Power Down the VME Processor Rack:'Begin by powering down the VME processor rack to ensure a safe installation process.
+• Power Down the VME Processor Rack: Start by powering down the VME processor rack to ensure a safe installation process.
 This step is crucial to prevent any electrical mishaps during the installation of the board.

 • Slide in the Board and Seat Edge Connectors: Carefully slide the V-Type board into the designated slot in the VME processor rack.
 Ensure proper alignment and gentle insertion to avoid damage.
 Once inserted, use your hands to push the top and bottom levers, securing the board's edge connectors firmly in place.